-PRPrefers to a substance that promotes natural healing and cellular rejuvenation when injected into a specific treatment area.
+PRP (platelet rich plasma) refers to a substance that promotes natural healing and cellular rejuvenation when injected into a specific treatment area.
 PRP is made from plasma, a component of your own blood that contains important healing compounds known as ‘growth factors’ or proteins that help induce clotting of the blood, tissue regeneration, and cell division or cellular growth.
+At Nova Dermatology, in place of traditional Platelet-Rich Plasma therapy, we use a highly effective variation known as PRFM – by the experts at Selphyl.

 How Does PRP Hair Restoration Work?